We’re aiming to be the best we can be. If you’ve had great service from one of our team, please would you nominate them for The WOW! Awards?

 Where you wish to make a complaint during the course of a telephone enquiry or conversation with an Adviser or other member of staff, you should be transferred immediately to the officer considered to be most appropriate to deal with your complaint.
-This will be either the responsible Senior Adviser, Head of Office Services or Chief Executive as considered appropriate.
+This will be either the responsible Senior Adviser, Head of Operations or Chief Executive as considered appropriate.
 Where an appropriate supervising officer is not immediately available you will be advised of this and asked to leave a telephone number at which you can be contacted.
 As soon as a supervising officer becomes available you will be telephoned as soon as practicable.

 The supervising officer will establish the identity of the complainant and discuss the complaint with him/her.
 Where possible every effort will be made to settle the issue to your satisfaction during the call.
 Where the supervising officer considers that the complaint requires further investigation you will be advised of this and that you will be contacted as soon as those investigations have taken place.

 In such cases the supervising officer will discuss the matter with the member of staff who dealt with you to fully ascertain the issue arising and the cause for the complaint.
 Following their investigation the supervising officer will telephone you as soon as practicable, and aim to do so no later than five working days after the initial complaint has been received, to further discuss/explain the issue.
 Where necessary the supervising officer will write on behalf of LEASE and will undertake to carry out any agreed remedial matters.
 If requested by you, the conversation will be confirmed in writing.